jens-ox/blog/data/authors/default.md

 - worked in Data Engineering for industrial robotics at [ArtiMinds Robotics](https://www.artiminds.com/),
 - worked in Data Mining for production control at [Daimler AG](https://www.daimler.com/),
-- studied computer science with a focus on mathematics at [Karlsruhe Institute of Technology](https://www.kit.edu/).
+- studied computer science with a focus on mathematics at [KIT](https://www.kit.edu/).

 ## Interests